 Wildlife is abundant throughout the national park and tidewater glaciers.
 This voyage also offers the best opportunity for whale watching in Alaska along with the possibility of seeing porpoises, sea lions, sea otters, seals, bald eagles and puffins.

 Before returning to our cabins, we will visit Exit Glacier to discuss the hike to Harding Icefield tomorrow, and the features of this famous glacier.

 ►Day 4: Seward – Harding Icefield Trail

-One of our favorite hikes anywhere, is today’s highlight: Up we’ll trek along the very blue Exit Glacier to an overlook of the800-square mile Harding Ice Field.
+One of our favorite hikes on the planet, is today’s highlight: Up we’ll trek along the very blue Exit Glacier to an overlook of the 800-square mile Harding Ice Field.
 The ice field is the focal point of Kenai Fjords National Park and the source of its many glaciers.
 Moose, bears, mountain goats, porcupines, and marmots are all commonly seen on this hike and the glacier and ice field are dramatically beautiful.
 This inspirational hike will stay with you long after you’ve left Alaska!

-This hike is moderate to strenuous for flat landers and for those who are not currently active, but with effort and determination you will complete the 8 miles round trip in 6 hours.
+This hike is moderate to strenuous for flatlanders, and for those who are not currently active, but with effort and determination you will complete the 8 miles round trip in 6 hours.
 This is not a technical hike and it is suitable for anyone in good health with a positive-can-do-attitude.
-Return to cabins.

-►Day 5: Seward – Homer – Otter Cove
+►Day 5: Seward – Citizen Science – Transfer to Homer – Otter Cove

 The cabins at Otter Cover are situated on a hillside surrounded by lush rainforest with ocean views.
 It is common to see sea otters rolling around alongside the pier, and you will possible see whales passing by.
 You truly feel like you are living the luxury of seclusion.